 The Parts of Plants That Produce Essential Oil

-Some botanicals store their precious essential oil within their leaves or flowers while others may store the beneficial oil within their rinds, seeds or other plant parts.
+Some botanicals store their precious volatile aromatic compounds within their leaves or flowers while others may store them within their rinds, seeds or other plant parts.

 The below list is offered as a guideline to the essential oils and absolutes that are commonly distilled/extracted from the listed plant part type.
 Please don't consider this list as being complete.
 It is possible to sometimes find essential oils produced from other parts of the botanical or produced using material from multiple parts of a plant.